coady/multimethod/README.md

 ## multimeta

-In Python 3, use `metaclass=multimeta` to create a class with a special namespace which converts callables to multimethods, and registers duplicate callables with the original.
+Use `metaclass=multimeta` to create a class with a special namespace which converts callables to multimethods, and registers duplicate callables with the original.

 ```python
 from multimethod import multimeta